p3yman/p3yman/README.md

 I am a Front-End Developer and UI designer with industry experience building websites and large-scale web applications.
 I’m passionate about creating powerful products using JavaScript (Vue.js and React), CSS (Sass), and PHP (Laravel and Wordpress).

-🏡  I’m living in Istanbul, Turkey.
+🏡  I’m living in the Netherlands.

-🔭  Front-End developer at Rebilly.
+🔭  Senior Front-End developer at [Instruqt](https://instruqt.com/).

 📫  peyman.eskandari@gmail.com